RockefellerArchiveCenter/bits_and_bytes/_posts/2026-03-25-accessibility-audit-process.md

 Testing with a screen reader surfaces a category of issues that neither automated tools nor manual visual checks will reliably catch: issues with dynamic content, form functionality, custom widgets like datepickers, and other use of ARIA attributes are revealed through this testing.

 The [WebAim Screen Reader User Survey](https://webaim.org/projects/screenreadersurvey10/) identifies the most common screen reader-browser combinations in use.
-Based on this data alongside our web analytics, we primarily tested with [NVDA](https://www.nvaccess.org/download/) with Chrome on Windows.
+Based on this data, along with our web analytics, we primarily tested with [NVDA](https://www.nvaccess.org/download/) on Chrome (Windows).
 For more complex components with documented variability across assistive technologies, we also conducted targeted secondary testing with [VoiceOver](https://support.apple.com/guide/voiceover/welcome/mac) on Safari (Mac) and [JAWS](https://support.freedomscientific.com/Downloads/JAWS) on Chrome (Windows).

 Screen readers have a steeper learning curve than other tools, so I conducted all testing based on my prior experience, but not as an expert user.
 Still, even basic navigation with a screen reader exposes issues that sighted testers will miss.